It seems simple to choose a SAD light therapy home device, right?

 First you’ll need to understand how SAD light therapy works, and why it works so well (if you do it right):

-The light from a light box mimics outdoor light.
+The light from a light box mimics outdoor light (full spectrum light).
 This is thought to cause a chemical change in the brain that lifts your mood and eases other symptoms of seasonal affective disorder.
-Light therapy can also be used to help adjust daily sleep cycles (circadian rhythm), which may play a role in mood.

 Light boxes are generally used for 30 minutes or longer each morning, with bright light shining indirectly toward your eyes.

 But how bright should the light be?
 Is it fluorescent light?
 LED light? which one is better?
 The questions keep coming, and I’m here to answer them all:

 Light boxes/lamps differ in light intensity, size, shape and features.
 They are all designed to be safe, but they are not regulated by the FDA.

 These are the things you should consider to find the safest and the most effective light treatment for SAD:

 Only choose a light box/lamp that provides the right light intensity when you’re at a comfortable distance.